Meet Our Alumni

 Janessa Kelly (2013)

-Janessa is currently earning her Master's in Clinical Psychology with an emphasis in Marriage and Family Therapy (MFT) at Pepperdine University in Malibu.
+Janessa earned her Master's in Clinical Psychology with an emphasis in Marriage and Family Therapy (MFT) at Pepperdine University in Malibu.
 Janessa graduated from Mira Costa High School in Manhattan Beach in 2008.
 From there, she attended California State University Northridge.
 At CSUN, Janessa was selected as a Ronald McNair Scholar and was highly involved in campus activities including her leadership roles as Vice President of the Residence Halls Association and Associated Students’ Senator for the College of Social and Behavioral Sciences.
 Janessa completed a clinical internship during her senior year at the Child and Family Guidance Center.
 Janessa also served as a research assistant for Dr. April Taylor and presented findings from the project at the Biennial Meeting for the Society for Research in Child Development in 2013 in Seattle, WA.
-Janessa is pursuing a career in the field of clinical psychology and ultimately plans to work as a clinician with children and adolescents that have mood disorders and/or developmental delays.
+Janessa works as a clinician with children and adolescents that have mood disorders and/or developmental delays.

 Marissa Colangelo (2012)